RobinHankin/schwarzschild/README.md

 library("schwarzschild")
 ```

-The PDF diagrams are created by `inst/maker.R` and a Makefile is
+All PDF diagrams are created by `inst/maker.R` and a Makefile is
 provided.

 # Further information